 Most fitness journeys begin with setting fitness goals when you realise there is a problem with your health or the way you look and feel.
-And then you realise the solution to this problem.
-Setting fitness goals and making lifestyle changes is that solution.
+And then you realise the solution – setting fitness goals and making lifestyle changes.

 It could be that your doctor told you that you have high blood pressure.
 Similarly that you worked up a sweat and puff walking to the letterbox to collect mail.
 Perhaps you no longer like the way you look and feel – you didn’t like what you saw in the mirror or that number on the scales?!

 If it’s like every other year, it’s possible that you made another New Year’s resolution.
 After eating and drinking too much during the festive season.
 Setting fitness goals, you told yourself “it’s time to get in shape, 2018 is the year!”.

 Maybe you are already in shape, but in need of some conditioning, toning or definition.
 Training for an upcoming competition or an event.

 In any situation, setting fitness goals and making lifestyle changes are a benefit to you.
 Fitness is an integral component of a healthy lifestyle.
 It promotes physical, mental and social well-being.

 Therefore, your health and fitness goals should always be for you.
 A healthier and fitter you not only means being fit, lean and strong.
 It brings a lot of energy and confidence, making you feel comfortable and happy with yourself.

 Setting fitness goals is ideal for chasing success.
 But to keep yourself from failing to reach them, make your fitness goals SMART.
 You’ll be very surprised at how easy it becomes to achieve what you set out to do.

 By setting fitness goals you can chase success and reach new personal highs.

 You may not realise it, but you create goals for yourself quite often, if not daily.
 Hoping that you’ll achieve something beneficial.
 Nobody does something for the sake of it, there’s always a motive.
 Setting fitness goals is no different.